Myanmar police fire rubber bullets to end sectarian trouble in Mandalay

-YANGON Myanmar police fired rubber bullets on Wednesday to disperse crowds of Buddhists and Muslims facing off in the second-largest city of Mandalay, police said, in the latest outbreak of trouble in two years of sectarian unrest.
+YANGON Myanmar police fired rubber bullets on Wednesday to disperse crowds of Buddhists and Muslims facing off in the streets of Mandalay, the country's second-largest city, police said.

+Myanmar has been racked by violence between the two communities since June 2012.
+More than 200 people have been killed and at least 140,000 displaced.
+Most of the victims have been from the minority Muslim population.

 "One policeman, three Buddhists and one Muslim were injured by stones in the incident," the statement said.
 "Two of the three injured Buddhist men are receiving treatment in Mandalay hospital and the rest got treatment as outpatients.”